btkostner/btkostner.io/content/reading/2025-12-20-elixir-github-action.md

       working-directory: ${{ inputs.working-directory }}
 ```

-I think the input variables give a pretty good idea of what's going on here, but I'll break it down in some more detail below.
+The input variables already give a decent overview of what the action does, but I’ll walk through the important bits below.

-## Using
+## Using the action

-Using this action is pretty simple.
-Most of the inputs can be left off, leaving your workflows pretty small:
+Using this action is intentionally simple.
+Most inputs can be omitted, which keeps your workflows short and focused:

 ```yaml [ci.yaml]
 jobs: